Last Updated on April 14, 2025

 Motivation

-I am privileged to have benefitted from a nursery and primary schooling experience which I still to this day much fondly cherish, hold as a fundamental foundation and credit a determining influence in the opportunities for personal accomplishment that I have been exposed to since then.
+I am privileged to have benefitted from a primary schooling experience which I still to this day much fondly cherish, hold as a fundamental foundation and credit a determining influence in the opportunities for personal accomplishment that I have been exposed to since then.
 I recognise a strong bond with this early life experience and the people who made it – colleagues, all school personnel, friends and family – which I do not commonly see matched.
-My understanding, as a beneficiary, is that this experience was only made possible given the encounter of uniquely skilled, caring and restless school personnel with a determined and very positive vision towards early childhood education, which has been reflected in the introduction of innovative educational methods – in the sense of their humanity.
+My understanding, as beneficiary, is that this experience was only made possible given the encounter of uniquely skilled, caring and relentless school personnel with a very positive vision towards early childhood education, which has been reflected in the introduction of innovative educational methods – in the sense of their humanity.

 There is a commitment with the subject of childhood informal learning and its co-design that is pretended to go beyond this project.
-To declare it the Quarto Crescente lab is informally founded, in the hope that a community starts to be gathered around it and seeds are planted for future work, as I would be very happy with the chance of assuming this as a career-long cause.
+To declare this the Quarto Crescente lab is informally founded, with the hope that a community starts to be gathered around it and seeds are planted for future work, as I would be very happy with the chance of assuming this as a career-long cause.

 — Pedro Silva Ferreira, Proponent Researcher